kungfu-team/mindspore/kungfu_examples/README.md

 ## Enabling Elastic Training

-To enable elastic training in mindspore, user need to
+To enable elastic training in MindSpore, user need to

 1. replace their original optimizer by the KungFu distributed optimizer.